 Figure 1.
 Across all judges, using debate helps to answer questions better than baselines.
 Accuracy of non-expert judges using expert(s) to answer comprehension questions, and base- and toplines.
 Experts and expert judges have access to the underlying text.
-Non-expert judges do not have access to the underlying text.
 Naive judges have no access to experts.
 Protocols where two experts adversarially compete (debate and interactive debate) outperform non-adversarial baselines (consultancy and naive).
 Across all protocols, human judges outperform LLMs, suggesting limitations of current LLMs for automated scalable oversight.
 Experts use best-of-16 sampling with GPT-4-Turbo.

-scalable oversight (Amodei et al., 2016; Christiano et al., 2018; Irving et al., 2018; Bowman et al., 2022): alignment methods that scale with model capability.
+be no ground truth to rely on, rendering most alignment approaches unusable.
+We need mechanisms that provide scalable oversight (Amodei et al., 2016; Christiano et al., 2018; Irving et al., 2018; Bowman et al., 2022): alignment methods that scale with model capability.

 A promising paradigm to overcome the need for ground-truth labels is using less capable models to align stronger models (Cotra, 2021; Bowman et al., 2022; Burns et al., 2023).
 Fundamental to these approaches is the assumption that it is easier to identify or critique the correct answer than it is to generate it (Goodfellow et al., 2014; Bai et al., 2022; Saunders et al., 2022).
 However, evaluating the correctness of a critique can be difficult, in which case a critique of a critique can help.
 In similar spirit, Irving et al. (2018) propose debate as a method to align superhuman AI.
-The idea is that a human or a weaker model can judge the correctness of an answer more accurately by using the adversarial critiques that are generated by a debate.
+The idea is that a human or a weaker model can judge the correctness of an